Robustly Learning Regions of Attraction from Fixed Data: Introduction

-Unlike the model-based approaches, sampling-based methods highly rely on an efficient strategy of generating informative samples.
-The counter-example guided inductive synthesis (CEGIS)~\cite{solar2006combinatorial,solar2008program} is one major concept applied behind many sample-based approaches (see e.g.~\cite{chen2021learning,ravanbakhsh2019learning,abate2020formal}).
-These approaches have direct access to the model or its simulator.
+Unlike model-based approaches, sampling-based methods rely on an efficient strategy for generating informative samples.
+Counter-example guided inductive synthesis (CEGIS)~\cite{solar2006combinatorial,solar2008program} is a commonly applied concept in many sample-based approaches (see e.g.~\cite{chen2021learning,ravanbakhsh2019learning,abate2020formal}) when direct access to the model or its simulator is available.
 During the learning process, they iteratively augment the sample dataset by adding counter examples to the Lyapunov candidate proposed in the current iteration.
-These algorithms train the Lyapunov function by penalizing the violation of the Lyapunov stability condition on the samples, and they converge when no further counter example can be generated~\cite{chen2021learning,dai2020counter}.
+These algorithms train the LF by penalizing the violation of the Lyapunov stability condition on the samples, and they converge when no further counter example can be generated~\cite{chen2021learning,dai2020counter}.

-The search for a Lyapunov function is usually confined to a specific function class, such as generalized quadratic form~\cite{johansen2000computation} or positive definite kernel regressor~\cite{giesl2016approximation}.
-In this work, we will focus on PWA Lyapunov functions defined on a compact set.
+The search for an LF is usually confined to a specific function class, such as a generalized quadratic form~\cite{johansen2000computation} or a positive definite kernel regressor~\cite{giesl2016approximation}.
+In this work, we will focus on PWA LFs defined on a compact set.
 Besides the advantages mentioned in the model-based approach paragraph, PWA Lyapunov candidates have shown nice interplay with Lipschitz dynamics.
 In particular, when the samples of system dynamics are assigned to the vertices of a grid, a robust Lyapunov stability condition on each simplex can be verified by only considering a tightened Lyapunov condition defined on its vertices.
 This family of methods is called the continuous piece-wise affine (CPA) method~\cite{marinosson2002lyapunov,julian1999high}.
-The CPA method has been extended to more general problem setup: differential inclusion~\cite{baier2012linear}, switched system~\cite{hafstein2007algorithm}, etc. In this work, we also consider Lipschitz dynamics, but we do not assume that the data are located on the vertices.
+The CPA method has been extended to more general problem setups: differential inclusions~\cite{baier2012linear}, switched systems~\cite{hafstein2007algorithm}, etc. In this work, we also consider Lipschitz dynamics, but we do not assume that the data are located on the vertices.
 Therefore, we do not term our method a CPA method to avoid unnecessary confusion.
-More detailed comparison with the CPA method are postponed to Section~\ref{sect:discussion}.
+A more detailed comparison is presented in Section~\ref{sect:discussion}.